Amzo/FreeBSD-Tensorflow/README.md

 A FreeBSD port for tensor flow.

-##TODO
+## TODO

 This is a current work in progress and still some issues which need to be addressed

--[] Fix the final linking error.
+- [ ] Fix the final linking error.

--[] Replace some patch with sed commands in Makefile one the build is successful.
+- [ ] Replace some patch with sed commands in Makefile one the build is successful.

--[] Modify the build system to stop building external componants.
+- [ ] Modify the build system to stop building external componants.
 Might be easiest to tackle one at a time.